Linnorm236/Linnorm236/README.md

 # 👋 Hi, I’m @Linnorm236

+## 🛠️ My Toolbox

+- **Languages:** HTML, CSS, JavaScript/TypeScript, PHP, Rust
+- **Frameworks:** Astro, Laravel, Tauri, Three.js
+- **Software:** Zed, Firefox, Chromium, Blender, Inkscape, GIMP, Krita

 ## 🔎 What I Do

-I specialize in auditing and improving WordPress sites.
-I run thorough quality checks to protect sites from:
+In my main job I specialize in auditing and improving sites - usually of the WordPress variety.
+My goal is to make sure clients weren't screwed over by their "developers".

-- Vulnerable, outdated, or nulled plugins
+- Spend most of my time removing/replacing vulnerable, outdated, and/or nulled plugins
-- Poor coding practices that expose security risks

-My goal is to make sure developers don’t leave their clients “screwed over.”
+- Write custom CSS to give sites a face-lift to spare clients the egregious subscription fees of plugins/themes.
+- Or just rebuilding the entire site if it was made especially bad.
+- Also make personlised video tutorials for clients to educate them on how to use their WordPress instance.

 ## 🎨 Front‑End Passion

 I love working with modern CSS (Grid, Flexbox, custom properties, container queries, etc.) and building sleek, responsive UIs.
 Whether it’s a brand‑new interface or a redesign of an existing open‑source project, I enjoy turning designs into clean, performant code.

-## 🚀 Current Learning Journey
+## 🚀 Current Learninging

-- **Astro framework** – exploring its component model and server‑side rendering capabilities
+- **Astro framework** – server‑side rendering + islands architecture
-- Advanced CSS features (container queries, subgrid, cascade layers)
-- Modern build tooling (Vite, ESBuild)
+- **Tauri framework** - Creating Windows/Linux/Android applications
+- **Blender Software** – Creating 3D models and integrating them into websites
+- **Advanced CSS** – container queries, scroll-driven animations, functions

 ## 🤝 Looking to Collaborate On

 - Open‑source UI libraries or component kits
 - WordPress security audits & remediation projects
-- Front‑end rewrites that leverage Astro, React, or Vue
+- Front‑end UI rewrites that leverage Astro

-If you have a project that could benefit from a security‑first, UI‑focused approach, let’s chat!

 ## ⚡ Fun Fact

-I once rescued a site that was running a **nulled premium plugin** with a known remote‑code‑execution flaw—after a quick audit and patch, the site was back online and fully secured within a day.
+I’ve basically become a CSS chameleon—by copying the styles of popular sites I got so good at it that I could trick someone into thinking they were on an official banking portal… when, in fact, they were browsing my little imitation.
+Turns out I’m pretty convincing when it comes to “fake‑bank‑style” layouts! 😅

 ---